 I believe these 2 verses are best seen together.
 In verse two I see a metaphor to which verse 3 details.
 Notice the following table comparing the two verses:

-“He maketh me to lie down in green pastures”“He restoreth my soul”
+“He maketh me to lie down in green pastures” | “He restoreth my soul” |

-“he leadeth me beside the still waters”“he leadeth me in the paths of righteousness
+“he leadeth me beside the still waters” | “he leadeth me in the paths of righteousness for his name’s sake” |

 Above we can see the relationship between verse 2 and 3.
 In the beginning of verse 2, David recounts that God, His Good Shepherd, makes him to lie down in green pastures.
 The primary imagery here is rest, peace, and being at home.
 The Hebrew word translated as ‘lie down’ is used of a 4-legged animal lying down with all 4 legs folded beneath them.
 They are at rest without worry.
 The parallel in verse 3 identifies this as restoration of the soul, or the ‘inner being of man.’
 No matter what is going on in the life of a true believer, a true Christ-follower, it is the Lord that will restore our soul and cause us to lie down in green pastures.